 Arizona State University at the Tempe Campus

-Steven (Steve) Semken is Professor of Geology and Education in the School of Earth and Space Exploration, a Senior Sustainability Scientist in the Julie Ann Wrigley Global Institute of Sustainability, and a faculty affiliate of the Center for Education through Exploration, Mary Lou Fulton Teachers College, and Global Drylands Center, all at Arizona State University.
+Steven (Steve) Semken is Professor of Geology and Education in the School of Earth and Space Exploration, a Senior Global Futures Scientist in the Julie Ann Wrigley Global Futures Laboratory, and a faculty affiliate of the Center for Education through Exploration, Mary Lou Fulton Teachers College, and Global Drylands Center, all at Arizona State University.

 Keyah Math Project part of Keyah Math